caioggbarbalho/caioggbarbalho/README.md

 - 🔥 Hot Take: LOST is the best goddamn series in this whole world and I'll fight you about it

-- 🎲 Fun fact: I'm a die-hard TTRPG fan, watched all of Critical Role and DM for about 7 years now
+- 🎲 Fun fact: I'm a diehard TTRPG fan, watched all of Critical Role and DM for about 7 years now

 <br>